kmafeni04/nlpm/README.md

 ## WARNING

-When using this, you need to run your nelua code with either the `script` or `run` command as that's the only way for the `NELUA_PATH` to be set correctly.
+When using this, you need to run your nelua code with either the `script` or `run` command as that's the only way for the `NELUA_PATH` and `LUA_PATH` to be set correctly.

 ## Requirements
 - [nelua](https://nelua.io)